6 Best Unilateral Back Exercises to Build Muscle

 IntermediateDevelop Strength and BalanceLats, Biceps, and Forearms

-You can do lat pulldown with multiple types of equipment, such as a pulldown bar, V grip handle, and D handle.
-However, you need to use D-handle to perform the unilateral lat pulldowns.
+You can do lat pulldown with multiple accessories, such as a bar, V grip handle, and D handle.
+However, you need to use a D-handle to perform the unilateral lat pulldowns.

 1. Attach a D-handle to the machine and sit underneath.